– NEW 2021 Honda CB650R Motorcycle Changes Explained + More on this 2021 Naked CBR Sport Bike (Neo Sports Cafe) –

 - Assist/slipper clutch

-Honda’s development engineers wanted to create the purest, most enjoyable midsized four-cylinder performance possible for the CB650R rider, so the 649cc, DOHC 16-valve engine has been tuned to deliver 5% more power above 10,000 rpm, with redline raised 1,000 rpm.
-Peak horsepower arrives at 12,000 rpm, with peak torque delivered at 8,500.
+The 649cc, DOHC 16-valve engine is tuned to create the purest, most enjoyable mid-sized four cylinder performance possible, with the classically fast ‘pick-up’ through the rev range and hard-hitting, high-revving top end for which Honda’s in-line’s fours are renowned.
+The engine was tuned to deliver 5% more power above 10,000 rpm, with redline raised 1,000 rpm from the outgoing CB650F.
+Peak horsepower arrives at 12,000 rpm, with peak torque delivered at 9,500.
 The net result is a motor that spins harder, and for much longer, at high rpm, with a smooth, linear torque delivery that builds strongly as revs rise, and sounds great in the process.

 - CB650R Performance Numbers: